Kevin Roth

 Kevin Roth (born 1957 in Philadelphia, Pennsylvania) is a singer-songwriter, pianist, artist, and Mountain Dulcimer player.
 He is widely known as one of the leading innovators of the dulcimer around the world and has released over 60 albums.
-He sang the theme song for the PBS television children's hit show Shining Time Station.
+He sang the opening and closing theme song for the PBS children's show Shining Time Station, which aired from January 29, 1989 to June 11, 1993.
 His latest recording (to date) is "The Deviant Dulcimerist," released on the Star Gazer Productions label.
 A full biography and more information can be found online at www.kevinrothmusic.com.